 Just by adding a line of code to your site or your clients’ sites, Google Tag Manager allows you to do all of this via their user interface.
 In the Fiddle above, we talked about launching alerts based on the type of link that was clicked.
 If you have access to Google Tag Manager either on a test site or live site, you can set up this same scenario and test/debug it without ever sending the code live.

 To do this – you would first set up a Tag to listen for Link Clicks.

 You can set a second Tag as Custom HTML with the code:

-Lastly, create a Rule where the Event is equal to gtm.linkClick and then, add a regular expression based off the Macro element url to identify when a link includes PDF or something similar.
+Lastly, create a Rule where the Event is equal to gtm.linkClick and then, add a regular expression based on the Macro element URL to identify when a link includes PDF or something similar.

 Regular Expressions are extremely useful and powerful once you understand when they may be useful.
 Using the tools available online, you can begin to experiment using regex to match text or extract subsections from text, and then to use that information to perform an action.
 Practicing with Google Analytics, Query Explorer, and Google Tag Manager will prepare you when you encounter odd scenarios in your own data or with specific clients.